im-tomu/tomu.im/README.md

 # License

-The Tomu hardware is under your choice of;
+The Tomu hardware is under your choice of:

  * the "Creative Commons Attribution-ShareAlike 4.0 International License" (CC BY-SA 4.0) full text of this license is included in the LICENSE file